-2.1 Definitions
+2.1.
+Definitions

 One of the oldest variants of the firing synchronization problem is one in which the underlying network is not a one-dimensional array but a ring.
 As in the original firing squad problem there is a single initiator that may be located anywhere in the ring.
-The automata change state once during each round based on their current state and their neighbors' current state.
+The initiator is responsible for beginning the synchronization process.
+In order to ensure that this is true, the remainder of the automata begin in a quiescent state.
+The automata change state once during each round based on their current state and their two neighbors' current states.
+Since the initiator begins the process of synchronization, the problem definition requires that automata in the quiescent state with neighbors in the quiescent state must remain in that state.
 The problem is to define the set of states and the transition function for the automaton so that all machines fire for the first time and simultaneously in some round t(n).
+It should be noted that the initial configuration is usually counted as round 0 of any simulation.
+There are also restrictions on the value of t(n), which are discussed in the next section.

 The transition function for each automaton can be given as a set of 4-tuples.
-The 4-tuple (X,Y,Z,W) represents the rule that an automaton currently in state Y, with left neighbor in state X and right neighbor in state Z will enter state W at the next time step.
-We will denote this by $XYZ \rightarrow W$.
-By definition automata solving the firing synchronization problem are deterministic so there is at most one 4-tuple (X,Y,Z,W) for any triple of states X,Y,Z.
+The 4-tuple (U,V,W,X) represents the rule that an automaton currently in state V, with left neighbor in state U and right neighbor in state W will enter state X at the next time step.
+We will denote this by $UVW \rightarrow X$.
+By definition, automata solving the firing synchronization problem are deterministic so there is at most one 4-tuple (U,V,W,X) for any triple of states U,V,W. As mentioned above, one triple is required by the definition of the problem, namely $ZZZ \rightarrow Z$, where Z is the quiescent state.

-A symmetric automaton is one which has a symmetric transition function, that is, whenever a transition XYZ \rightarrow W is defined, the transition ZYX \rightarrow W must also be defined.
-This means that the automata do not need to distinguish their left and right neighbors.
+A symmetric automaton is one which has a symmetric transition function, that is, whenever a transition $UVW \rightarrow X$ is defined, the transition $WVU \rightarrow X$ must also be defined.
+This means that the automata do not distinguish their left and right neighbors.
 As mentioned before, symmetric solutions are intuitively more difficult to produce since directional information cannot be used.

-2.2 Previous work
+2.2.
+Previous work

-As we have said, initial work on the synchronization of the ring was done while developing solutions for connected graphs [4, 5, 8, 9].
+As we have said, initial work on the synchronization of the ring was done while developing solutions general, connected graphs [4,5,8,9].
+The solution for the ring was not the goal, but a necessary first step for the solutions for more general graphs.
 Note that in none of the work cited do the authors consider the number of states needed to synchronize the ring.
 The solutions are given at a high level, and transition functions are not provided.

 The first work directly considering the number of states needed to solve ring synchronization was done by Culik [3].
 In his paper Culik considered a variation of the firing synchronization problem in which there are multiple initiators.
-He showed that any solution to the problem for the one-dimensional array of length n with two initiators located at the endpoints requires n-1 steps to synchronize.
+He showed that any solution to the problem for the one-dimensional array of length n with two initiators located at the endpoints requires n - 1 steps to synchronize.
 The following theorem is a direct corollary of this result.